The Best Strawberry Trifle Recipe with Scratch Pudding

 Strawberry Trifle FAQs

-- Is it better to use pound cake or angel food cake for a trifle?
-I prefer using a pound cake for a richer flavor and to prevent the trifle from getting soggy after refrigeration.
+1. Is it better to use pound cake or angel food cake for a trifle?

-- How many layers is a trifle?
 This will depend entirely on the size of your trifle bowl and appetite.
-This strawberry trifle includes nine layers–two each of cake, pudding, strawberries, and blueberries, topped with whipped cream–in a 3-quart dish.
+A strawberry trifle may include nine layers (two each of cake, pudding, strawberries, and/or blueberries, topped with whipped cream) in a 3-quart dish.

 Note: You can also enjoy single-serve portions of this trifle recipe by serving it as a parfait.